 J3 Debt Solutions Ltd is a firm of licensed Insolvency Practitioners.
-We are licensed by the Institute of Chartered Accountants of Scotland.
-J3 Debt Solutions is a provider of Insolvency solutions which includes Trust Deeds or Sequestration (In Scotland) and Individual Voluntary Arrangements and Bankruptcy (for individuals living in the UK outside of Scotland).
+Jamie Carmichael is licensed by the Institute of Chartered Accountants of Scotland.
+J3 Debt Solutions is a provider of Insolvency solutions which include Trust Deeds, Debt Arrangement Schemes (DAS) and Sequestration (in Scotland), Individual Voluntary Arrangements and Bankruptcy (for individuals living in the UK outside of Scotland).
 J3 Debt Solutions does not administer or provide debt management products such as Debt Management Plans.

-If you choose to go ahead with a Trust Deed or Sequestration with J3 Debt Solutions, we will complete a fact find with you to allow J3 Debt Solutions to implement your solution.
+If you choose to go ahead with a solution with J3 Debt Solutions, we will complete a fact find with you to allow J3 Debt Solutions to implement your solution.
 If we require to refer you to one of our regulated partners, we will complete a no obligation referral and pass a completed fact find, supporting documents and information to a qualified and preferred partner, who will then contact you and prepare you for the next steps based on the solution that is best fitting your circumstances.
 We may receive a commission from our partners for this referral, but you will not be charged directly by us.
 Free debt advice and counseling is always available from the Money Advice Service and you can find more details by visiting https://www.moneyadviceservice.org.uk

 Should you proceed with an Insolvency Solution, fees are payable.
 It should be noted, however, that the fees payable are a cost of your solution and you will not receive a separate request for payment.